Hepsibeth Hemenway: Wedding cakes

 After the passing of her husband, Hepsibeth moved to a smaller home on Mechanic Street in Worcester near the Hope Cemetery.
 In her new home, she began to focus on her work as a laundress, cook, and baker of wedding cakes, for which she is most remembered.
 Although there is little information on where Hepsibeth learned her cooking and baking skills, it is assumed that she taught herself while working for the Paine family.
 With her position as a servant, she helped the Paine family by preparing food in their kitchen.

 There is no surviving record to show exactly what Hepsibeth's famous cakes looked like, however they are explained to be different from modern cakes.
 One customer described her wedding cake in this way: “Its garb was purely white; Paradisiacal grains were scattered over its surface, & it was studded with gilded almonds.
 In the centre towered a beautiful collection of artificial flowers & round its body was a wreath of laurel.”

-When Hepsibeth passed away in 1847, her daughter Hannah Hemenway continued her cake business.
+When Hepsibeth died in 1847, her daughter Hannah Hemenway continued her cake business.
 While a girl, Hannah assisted her mother when she made wedding cakes for her prominent customers.
 Hannah wanted to keep up the tradition because her mom, Hepsibeth, was well known in Worcester, and many people recommended her cakes to others for their wedding days.
 The hand-made cakes were always in demand, and for many years, Hannah followed in her mother's footsteps as a cake baker.